mhered/mhered-test-pkg/README.md

 Inspired in this article: https://mathspp.com/blog/how-to-create-a-python-package-in-2022

-The code implements a simple Rock, Paper, Scissors text-based game, loosely inspired in the one Al Sweigart wrote in  [Automate the boring stuff with Python](https://automatetheboringstuff.com/).
+The code implements a simple Rock, Paper, Scissors text-based game, loosely inspired in the one Al Sweigart wrote for Chapter 2 of  [Automate the boring stuff with Python](https://automatetheboringstuff.com/).

 Installation: